Atlanta: Arts and theater

 Atlanta is one of few United States cities with permanent, professional, and resident companies in all major performing arts disciplines: opera (Atlanta Opera), ballet (Atlanta Ballet), orchestral music (Atlanta Symphony Orchestra), and theater (the Alliance Theatre).
 Atlanta attracts many touring Broadway acts, concerts, shows, and exhibitions catering to a variety of interests.
 Atlanta's performing arts district is concentrated in Midtown Atlanta at the Woodruff Arts Center, which is home to the Atlanta Symphony Orchestra and the Alliance Theatre.
 The city frequently hosts touring Broadway acts, especially at The Fox Theatre, a historic landmark among the highest-grossing theaters of its size.

 As a national center for the arts, Atlanta is home to significant art museums and institutions.
 The renowned High Museum of Art is arguably the South's leading art museum.
 The Museum of Design Atlanta (MODA) and the SCAD FASH Museum of Fashion + Film are the only such museums in the Southeast.
 Contemporary art museums include the Atlanta Contemporary Art Center and the Museum of Contemporary Art of Georgia.
-A recent arts addition is known as The Warehouse, a storage facility that was turned into a world-class art gallery featuring more than 400 works of art collected over more than 40 years, the collection open to the public for free.
+A recent arts addition is known as The Warehouse, a storage facility that was turned into a world-class art gallery featuring more than 400 works of art collected over more than 40 years.
+The collection is open to the public for free.
 Institutions of higher education contribute to Atlanta's art scene, with the Savannah College of Art and Design's Atlanta campus providing the city's arts community with a steady stream of curators.
 Emory University's Michael C. Carlos Museum contains the largest collection of ancient art in the Southeast.
 The Spelman College Museum of Fine Art is the only museum in the nation to focus on art by women of the African diaspora.
 Georgia Tech's Robert C. Williams Museum of Papermaking features the largest collection of paper and paper-related artifacts in the world.

 Atlanta has become one of the U.S.'s best cities for street art in recent years.
 It is home to Living Walls, an annual street art conference and the Outerspace Project, an annual event series that merges public art, live music, design, action sports, and culture.
 Examples of street art in Atlanta can be found on the Atlanta Street Art Map.